 Treble: Ten whole & one-half sizes from high-tensile Swedish steel.
 Bass: Swedish steel core wire wound with pure copper.
 Longest, pressure bar/bridge: 46 3/8" (118 cm)

 Premium wool top felt over premium wool under felt; treated to resist insects and moisture.
 Compression-wired to retain permanent shape.
-Hard rock maple hammer moldings and shanks.
+Hornbeam hammer moldings and shanks.

 Vertical-cut premium wool for effective dampening.
 Hornbeam heads for endurance.